Kingman Brewster Jr.: Black Panthers

 On April 23, 1970, during the New Haven Black Panther trials, Brewster spoke to the faculty at Yale.
 His remarks, which were leaked to the press, made that a day which would follow him for the rest of his life: "I am appalled and ashamed that things should have come to such a pass in this country that I am skeptical of the ability of black revolutionaries to achieve a fair trial anywhere in the United States."
 This remark, made one week before the tumultuous May Day protests of the Black Panther trials, was decried in editorials and speeches across the country.
 Vice President Spiro T. Agnew jumped into the fray calling for Brewster's immediate resignation.

 McGeorge Bundy, the president of the Ford Foundation, addressed the Yale Club of Boston just days before the May Day demonstrations and assured his fellow alumni that "one of the things I have observed about my friend Brewster is that he will deal with anyone and surrender his responsibilities to nobody."

 Brewster inevitably would be judged on May Day's outcome because he had opened his university to all those coming to New Haven to support the Panthers, even offering them food and shelter.
 Brewster knew that in the face of potential catastrophe, he had the support of other leaders cast from the same mold: friends and colleagues who shared his background and outlook.

 On May 1, 1970, at ten minutes before midnight, bombers exploded three devices in the Yale hockey rink.
 Protesters threw rocks and bottles at the National Guardsmen and taunted the New Haven police.
 The authorities responded by tear-gassing the demonstrators.
 Yale chaplain, William Sloane Coffin, stated, "All of us conspired to bring on this tragedy by law enforcement agencies by their illegal acts against the Panthers, and the rest of us by our immoral silence in front of these acts."
 Fortunately, there were no fatalities that evening.

 President Richard Nixon commenting on the events of May 1, 1970, to the Shah of Iran, Mohammad Reza Pahlavi, stated that to be fair to the students, they were not entirely to be blamed for their actions that day: "What can we expect of students if a person in that position and of that stature (Brewster) engages in such acts?"
 Henry Kissinger, sitting just a few chairs away, mused aloud that Brewster was the one man whose assassination would benefit the United States.
-It was Brewster's handling of the May Day demonstrations and his actions after the crisis that made him a target of the Nixon White House.
+Brewster's handling of the May Day demonstrations and his actions after the crisis made him a target of the Nixon White House.